Dermott Rowan, Dr. Jane O’Meara Sanders, Trish Long and Jean Butler

 Please note tickets are limited so book early to avoid disappointment.

 About the location

 Part of Ireland’s appeal as a conference destination is what it can offer beyond the event itself, as it provides a rich tapestry of culture and heritage.
 Ireland boasts a rich and inspiring history, some incredible landscapes, authentic traditional culture and a uniquely warm welcome.
-Limerick is the gateway to Ireland’s scenic West Coast.
+Limerick is perfectly appointed as the gateway to Ireland’s scenic West Coast.

 Read more about Limerick, the I.NY Symposium host city